+Fully Apply the parking brake.
 Check the gap on the rear of the master mount between the hydraulic tee and the rear of the mount.
-Once fully bled there should be some gap, .5mm or greater.
+Once fully bled there should be some gap as shown below.
+With the brake applied, .5mm or greater is considered good.
 This gap means there is hydraulic pressure on the front calipers.
-If no gap is left then the system might need to be removed and bled again.
+If there is no gap, (the masters completely collapse) then the system might need to be removed and bled again.
 This gap will get larger as the brake lines and calipers break in.
 A fully broken in system should see a gap of 2-4mm with the parking brake applied.
-Pads may take time to fully seat.
-Seals will tend to stick and also get better as they are broken in.
-As long as there is some gap in this window you know the carts brakes are working.
+Pads will take time to fully seat.
+Caliper piston seals will tend to stick and also get better as they are broken in.
+As long as there is some gap in this window you know the hydraulic cart brakes are working.
 Be sure to check for leaks.
 Nothing should be dripping and pressure should hold when parked overnight.